JulianEichen/springboot-league/README.md

 #### 'Register Team' & 'Teams'

-Under 'Register Team', the user cen register a unique team, which then needs to be enrolled by an admin.
+Under 'Register Team', the user can register a unique team, which then needs to be enrolled by an admin.
 The user can see all his teams and their related statistics under 'Teams'.

 #### 'My Matches'